JustinN00/RE-Actor/README.md

  1. ❌ Read logs from a running Docker container.
  2. ❌ Perform pattern matching against the logs.
  3. ❌ Perform an action, eg a web request.

+ Sue  follow the steps
+  1. type "export DEV_USER=SusanHex" in terminal
+  2. close the terminal and vscode
+  3. reopen vscode
+  4. type "$DEV_USER" it should print out SusanHex